-Children under 5 years are exempt from self-isolation and do not need to take part in daily testing of close contacts.
+Children under 5 years who are identified as close contacts are exempt from selfisolation and do not need to take part in daily testing of close contacts.
+They are advised to take a PCR test if the positive case is in their household.
+Further information is available in:

-Further information is available in NHS Test and Trace: what to do if you are contacted and in the stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection subject to the same rules as adults and so if they choose not to get vaccinated, they will need to self-isolate if identified as a close contact of someone with COVID-19
+- NHS Test and Trace: what to do if you are contacted - stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection

 18-year-olds are treated in the same way as children until 6 months after their 18th birthday, to allow them the opportunity to get fully vaccinated.
-At which point, they will be
+At which point, they will be subject to the same rules as adults and so if they choose not to get vaccinated, they will need to self-isolate if identified as a close contact of someone with COVID-19